kyleaoman/pyread_eagle/README.md

 and be reported organically by the underlying python libraries.
 Please report any errors whose messages are obscure, and of course any bugs.

+### Random sampling

+Note that the output of pyread_eagle will differ from the original version when the sampling rate is set < 1.0.
+In the original version, a subsample was drawn by comparing a pseudo-random number to the sampling rate for each particle.
+This resulted in a subsample of *approximately* the requested fraction of particles.
+Since the seed was set explicitly, the results were reproducible.
+Since pyread_eagle uses the numpy PRNG, the output cannot match what would be obtained using the C PRNG.
+Instead, a random sample of consistent length is drawn (the seed is still set explicitly, so results remain reproducible run-to-run), equal to floor(number of particle * sampling rate), evaluated *file-by-file*.
+So, the overall total number of particles times the sampling rate will not always be equal to the length of the output array, due to rounding errors (the largest possible difference is the number of files in the snapshot).

 ### Description of the routines and parameters

 #### Open snapshot